Budapeste What to visit

 If you visit Berat, you will not want to miss this accommodation, I assure you.
 In any case, here are a few more suggestions:

-» Berat’s castle
+01 | Berat’s castle

-Berat Castle is probably my favorite place in Berat.
+Berat Castle is probably my favourite place in Berat.
 Located on the top of the hill, from here you can get some of the best views of the city and its “thousand windows”.
 I especially recommend the view from the observation platform.

 Berat What to visit Castle

 But the incredible views from this castle don’t stop there.
-You can also admire Osum river, the mountains Mt.
+You can also admire Osum River, the mountains Mt.
 Tomorr and Mt Shpirag.
 In fact, legend has it that these two mountains fought over a woman in Berat.

 Berat What to visit Castle